 Tura: I want to tell all the families in Bangladesh to give sufficient importance to the opinions of their children.
 I urge them to help children realize their dreams in as many ways as possible.
-I want them to give street children a chance (too,) to provide a little support and kindness with which we can create an enabling environment for them.
+I want them to give street children a chance (too,) to provide support and kindness with which we can create an enabling environment for them.
 They will surely make promising changes in the future and solve all kinds of social problems in the status quo.
 To the kids, I would say, refine your own talents as much as you can.
 You will achieve wonders!

 Zefroon Asfray, Abdullah Chaudary and Claire Fallender contributed to this piece.